 You will have to let me know the name of these gentlemen who spent long hours helping us in the summer of 1983.

-Filming from one boat to another is tricky and their patience was much appreciated.
+Filming from one boat to another is tricky and much patience was need.
 In many ways the easiest boat to film with was the Death and Glory.
 She can still be found moored somewhere on the Broads.

 I well remember setting up this shot for the cover of the abridged version of the two stories, which was brought out by Puffin to accompany the series.
 It shows the Death and Glory complete with her green chimney.
 The big secret was that the interior of the cabin was larger than the exterior. we puzzled over Ransome’s drawings only to decide that he had cheated the measurements too.